 Don’t Send Every Product to Every Warehouse

-If your business carries a large number of products, some are undoubtedly slower moving than others.
-Sending all of the slower moving products to the same warehouse is a good idea, because it allows you to send your best-selling items to multiple locations, giving you the biggest bang for your buck.
-You also need to make sure as you transfer products between warehouse, you list them as unavailable on your multi-warehouse selling channels.
-This prevents over multi-warehouse selling and sluggish shipping.
+If your business carries a large number of products, some are undoubtedly slower moving than your best sellers.
+Try keeping your slow inventory stored in the same warehouse (with cheaper storage costs).
+Doing so allows you to send your best-selling items to multiple locations, giving you the biggest bang for your buck.
+Make sure as you transfer products between warehouse, you list them as unavailable on your multi-warehouse selling channels..

-It’s also important to keep in mind that if a customer orders two products that are being stocked at different locations, you will have to ship and pay for two different packages, which defeats the purpose of having a multi-warehouse system.
-In order to avoid that scenario, be aware of which products are commonly purchased together and make sure that they are located in the same warehouses.
+It’s also important to keep in mind that if a customer orders two products that are being stocked at different locations, you will need to ship and pay for both packing materials and shipping costs.
+Avoid that scenario as much as possible by grouping products commonly purchased together in the same warehouses.
+This can also be a great way to find natural bundled items to increase sales.

 Choose the Right Multi-Warehouse Selling Inventory Management Software